Where to stay in Rio de Janeiro: Every Neighborhood, Honestly Compared

 Why stay in Barra da Tijuca:

-• Modern apartments and beachfront hotels with resort-style amenities
+• Modern apartments and beachfront hotels with resort-style amenities, often at lower prices than equivalent options in Ipanema

 Final tips before choosing where to stay in Rio de Janeiro

-Choosing the right neighborhood in Rio isn’t just about the beach — it’s about logistics, rhythm, and comfort.
+Choosing the right neighborhood in Rio isn't just about the beach, it's about logistics, rhythm, and how you want to move through the city.

 👉 Visiting during Carnival?
 See what Rio Carnival is really like and how to choose the right area.